 Please click a topic to see the answer.

 Not finding your question here?
-Try the Online Lessons with Laurel Q&A page or send Laurel an email.
+Try the general Lessons with Laurel Q&A page or send Laurel an email.

 Click here for general info about violin, viola, fiddle, and cello lessons with Laurel, and here for info about her lessons via Skype, FaceTime, and Zoom.

 Skype and Zoom are completely free to download, and FaceTime comes with all Apple devices.
 I prefer the sound quality and features of Skype, but the other two will work too if you prefer them.